 baseline visit.
 This study will include experienced HM II LVAD implant centers as well as

 community centers that care for a large volume of heart failure patients.
-Study patients
+Study patients will

 C-Pulse Heart Assist Device pivOtal stUdy treatiNg paTients With modERate to Severe Heart Failure C-Pulse® System: A Heart Assist Device Pivotal IDE Study